mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 )
 ```

-We will use this definition of the `React.cloneElement` function to pass props to the children of a _component_ without to write extra code when using _this_ component.
+We will use this definition of the `React.cloneElement` function to provide some props to the children of a component, implicitly.

-We can imagine some tabs with the following API:

-When clicking a `TabHead`, it will switch the actual visible component to the associated (based on index) `Tab` in the `TabsBody` component.

-_The composed nature of `Tabs` allows to move the `TabsHeader` to the bottom really easily._
+For example, we will add a props to the `TabHead` components so that they become clickable.
+We will also add a `selectIndex` prop to the `TabsBody` component so that he knows which component has to be displayed or not.

 #### Implementing the `Tabs` component